Calculator-Online.net

 In the given equation (f) is continuous on [4, 8].

-Here the value of c is 44 that provides the average value of the given function.
+Here the value of c is 44 which provides the average value of the given function.

 Now put x=16 in the function.

 Hence 2.80 is the value of c.
-The online mean value theorem calculator gives the same results when you plug in the similar values and intervals in it.
+You can get the same detailed result from the online mean value theorem calculator by plugging in similar values and intervals.

 Cauchy's mean value theorem

 Cauchy’s mean value theorem is the generalization of the mean value theorem.
-It states: if the function g and f both are continuous on the end interval [a, b] and differentiable on the start interval (a, b), then there exists c e(a, b), such that
+It states: if the function “g” and “f” both are continuous on the end interval [a, b] and differentiable on the start interval (a, b), then there exists point “c” e(a, b), such that:

 Here’s g (a) ≠ g (b) and g’ (c) ≠0, so this is equivalent to:

-However, an Online Derivative Calculator helps to find the derivative of the function with respect to a given variable.
+Using an online derivative calculator, you can quickly find the derivative of the function with respect to a given variable.

 Example: